 An effective way to help prevent arc faults is to use our 4P Model for arc flash hazard management: Predict, Prevent, Protect, Publish.
 Identify and calculate the potential risks.
 Use principles of prevention to control risks.
 Reduce the risk of injury with proper protection.
 Collect information for future workers to reassess changes such as environmental conditions and equipment state.

 For businesses, a great place to get started is by booking a free arc flash pre-assessment.

 One of the best ways to combat the risk of arc flash is to get in an electrical safety professional.
 We’ve conducted arc flash safety management for a wide range of clients including National Grid, Northern Powergrid and Honda Racing so you’re in

 If you have on-site workers and you’re looking to manage hazards yourself, there is also the option to undergo training.

 Human error can play a large part in injury or death due to arc flash, so effective training is essential to reduce the risk.
 Electrical personnel are susceptible to incidents at both high and low voltage.
 This typically includes personnel carrying out maintenance and testing activities on electrical equipment such as Electricians and Electrical Engineers.

 Some professions where arc flash training is important to include:

 Qualified persons should know how to limit fault currents with appropriate devices, reduce arcing time, and calculate safe arc flash boundaries.
-If you are familiar with applicable legislation, recognising when you could be exposed to arc flash, and knowing the level of arc flash hazard present, you have a great foundation to keep safe.
+If you are familiar with applicable legislation, recognising when you could be exposed, and knowing the level of hazard present, you have a great foundation to keep safe.
 We highly recommend learning how to carry out task-based arc flash risk assessments with this City & Guilds Assured Programme.

-Get a strong entry-level understanding of arc flash with a half-day arc flash awareness course.
+Get a strong entry-level understanding of arc flash with a half-day awareness course.